changah-song/fluent-fable/frontend/README.md

 Learned So Far: PanResponder/Animated | Modal | Context | CORS (server) | Promise (async) | FastAPI

+- book doesn't remember page it was on last when new book is selected ✅
+    - basic implementation where the location is saved
-- when highlighting word not found in dictionary it keeps saying Loading...✅
+- when highlighting word not found in dictionary it keeps saying Loading... ✅
     - modal looks cleaner and some bugs fixed

 - highglighteed word doesn't go away when book is changed, make it reset under specified conditions ✅